nobleo/azure-iot-sdk-c/iothub_client/samples/iothub_client_device_twin_and_methods_cbor_sample/readme.md

 Windows:

+1. If using an x86 system, open the Developer Command Prompt fro Visual Studio.
+If using an x64 system, open the x64 Native Tools Command Prompt for Visual Studio.

-1. Open the Visual Studio Developer Command Prompt.
-Run the following commands:
+2. Run the following commands:

     ```
     git clone https://github.com/intel/tinycbor.git